knewyousir/webFEF-session7/README.md

 ### Video Switcher - JavaScript

-Add the active class for the first iframe link
+Add css for the active class (for the first video iframe link):

 ```css
 .btn-list {